eXeC64/vtf2png/README.md

 Valve's Source Engine.
 It supports a variety of pixel data formats, including most of the RGBA variations and DXT compression formats.

-The only dependency is libpng, so this will work on all major platforms.
+The only dependencies are libpng and argp.

 **Usage:**